 - Reserve, multimedia equipment, and audiovisual items cannot be renewed.

-- Materials billed for replacement must be brought to a Circulation/Reserve Desk for renewal.
+- Materials billed for replacement must be brought to The Desk for renewal.

 To access your account online, go to your Library account and follow the instructions to log on.
 From your Library account, you may view all materials checked out with their due dates, renew books online, view your fines, place requests on books that are checked out, and view system messages.